ziotom78/raytracing_course/tomasi-ray-tracing-03a.md

 -   This is a logical error in the program.
 -   A "perfect" program should never have logical errors.
--   If there is evidence that a logical error has occurred, it would be better to report it **as loudly as possible**.
+-   If there is evidence that a logical error has occurred, it should be reported **as loudly as possible**.

 # Example